-The Company also verifies the medium- and long-term economic rationality and future outlook of major cross-shareholdings.

-2. The Company exercises voting rights for cross-shareholdings after comprehensively considering factors such as whether the content of proposals conforms to the Group's purpose of holding, contributes to maintaining and increasing the corporate value of investee companies, or raises concern about unreasonable damage to shareholder value.
+- 2. With regard to shares of other listed companies held as cross-shareholding, the Board of Directors annually compares the benefits and risks associated with each individual issue against other factors, such as the cost of capital, and verifies its medium- and long-term economic rationality and future outlook.
+For any stock the Board of Directors determines as a result of the verification that holding is not meaningful, the Company will work to reduce the cross-holding by selling the shares. - 3.
+The Company exercises voting rights for cross-shareholdings after comprehensively considering factors such as financial results and other status, whether the content of proposals conforms to the Group's purpose of holding, and particularly for proposals of organizational restructuring, anti-takeover measures, and capital increase or decrease, whether or not it would contribute to maintaining and increasing the corporate value of investee companies, or raise concern about unreasonable damage to shareholder value.